 Using telescopes is always a bit tricky and never works as you plan it.
-There will undoubtedly be obstacles to deal with including instrumentation that does not always work as planned and weather that can sometimes be uncooperative.
+There will undoubtedly be obstacles to deal with including instrumentation which does not always work as planned and weather that can sometimes be uncooperative.
 For the observations we also have access to remote telescopes in Chile that we can use if too many problems arise or if they would provide a useful supplement to the campus telescope for your designed investigation.
-We will spend some of our lab time (particularly if we encounter bad weather) learning to use this remote facility.